-Accounts showing continued delinquency will be turned over to a collection agency or small claims court.
-The Family’s payment history will be reported to the major credit bureaus in accordance with the Fair Credit Reporting Act (FCRA) and NYS credit reporting laws.
-Notwithstanding the satisfaction of other required criteria for the tuition discount, such as minimum GPA and continued financial need, the School will rescind all Preston academic, service, or need-based tuition discounts for the remainder of the semester.
-Tuition discounts will be reinstated at the start of the following semester only if all outstanding tuition and fees are paid before the start of the semester.
+Accounts showing continued delinquency of six (6) months or more will be turned over to a collection agency or small claims court, without regard to the student's current status (enrolled, withdrawn, dismissed, or graduated).
+The family’s payment history can be reported to the major credit bureaus in accordance with the Fair Credit Reporting Act ("FCRA") and NYS credit reporting laws.
+Notwithstanding the satisfaction of other required criteria for the tuition discount, such as minimum GPA and continued financial need, the School also reserves the right to rescind all Preston academic, service, or need-based discounts for the period the tuition account remains in delinquent status.
+Tuition discounts will be reinstated at the start of the semester following the delinquent status and only if all outstanding tuition and fees are paid before the start of the semester.

 Ways to Finance a Preston Education

-Thank you for Choosing Preston
+Thank You for Choosing Preston

 We realize that a rigorous private high school education is a major financial commitment on your part, and we appreciate the investment you’ve made in your daughter’s future by choosing Preston.
 In return, we are committed to educating well-rounded young women who accept challenges to effect positive change in their world.
 Our commitment to you is a comprehensive college preparatory education and a variety of co-curricular opportunities at the core of your daughter’s personal, spiritual, and physical growth.